egovernments/municipal-services/firenoc-calculator/README.md

 **MDMS COnfiguration**

-Firenoc Calculator makes calls to egov-mdms-service to fetch required masters.
+Firenoc Calculator makes calls to mdms to fetch required masters.
 These are significant in validations of application.

    | Fire-NOC masters                                                                                                                           | Description                                                                                                    |